-The Upload command is available for Sample Sheets, Manifests, Genomes, and Recipes.
+The Upload command is available for Sample Sheets and Genomes.

 If the MiSeq is not connected to a network, use this feature to upload files to the instrument computer from a USB drive.

-- 1 From the tab on the Manage Files screen, select Browse to navigate to files accessible to the instrument. - 2 Select Upload. - 3 Select Browse Network and browse to the location on a USB drive where the file resides. - 4 Select OK.
+- 1 From the Sample Sheets or Genomes tab on the Manage Files screen, select Browse to navigate to files accessible to the instrument. - 2 Select Upload. - 3 Select Browse Network and browse to the location where the file resides. - 4 Select OK.